LilaRamani/trail_buddies/statusreport3.md

 Worked more on integrating the bootstrap framework into our codebase.
 Added an in-page add a hike form. and streamlined the nav bar

+Comments by Ming
+1. How is the server side stuff coming along?
+That's going to be the critical piece.
+What's the Heroku URL?